awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/api-reference.md

       "members":{
         "Id":{
           "shape":"String",
-          "documentation":"&lt;p>The id of the Marketplace software product to install on the image.
-This field is populated by Marketplace.&lt;/p>"
+          "documentation":"<p>The id of the Marketplace software product to install on the image.
+This field is populated by Marketplace.</p>"
         },
         "Version":{
           "shape":"String",
-          "documentation":"&lt;p>The version of the Marketplace software product to install on the image.
-This field is populated by Marketplace.&lt;/p>"
+          "documentation":"<p>The version of the Marketplace software product to install on the image.
+This field is populated by Marketplace.</p>"
         },
         "Title":{
           "shape":"String",
-          "documentation":"&lt;p>The title of the Marketplace software product to install on the image.
-This field is populated by Marketplace.&lt;/p>"
+          "documentation":"<p>The title of the Marketplace software product to install on the image.
+This field is populated by Marketplace.</p>"
         }
       },
-      "documentation":"&lt;p>Details about the Marketplace software product to install on the image.
-This structure is populated by Marketplace.&lt;/p>"
+      "documentation":"<p>Details about the Marketplace software product to install on the image.
+This structure is populated by Marketplace.</p>"
     },
     "ProductList":{
       "type":"list",